 John Connell Reserve

-The City intends to replace four floodlight towers on John Connell Reserve (Leeming) in mid 2017; the old infrastructure was removed earlier this year.
+The City is installing four floodlight towers on John Connell Reserve (Leeming), this is due for completion in March 2018; the old infrastructure was removed in October 2016.

 The John Connell map shows the position of the new light towers.
 Frequently Asked Questions for John Connell Reserve are also attached that address some of the common queries/concerns that have been raised by residents in previous floodlighting projects.